espocrm/documentation/docs/administration/2fa.md

 If you are not an administrator, you need to contact the administrator to ask them to disable 2FA for your user account.

-If you are an administrator, the only option is to disable 2FA globally by setting `'auth2FA' => false` at `data/config.php`.
+If you are an administrator, the only option is to disable 2FA globally by setting `'auth2FA' => false` in `data/config.php`.